xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 Egress QoS scale is impacted by the available queues (VOQ Virtual Output Queues).

+In NCS-5500 architecture, the egress queues are actually mapped to the buffer on ingress, and organized as virtual output queues.
+The benefits of this approach are minimized egress buffers, and allows single lookup on ingress for forwarding.

+In this model, the ingress NPU has to store information for all egress NPU/Linecard, so scale will vary with number of egress NPU/Linecards.

 Egress qos policy-map supports a maximum of 8 class-maps and each with 1 queue, by default, and no configuration is required.

 Each physical interface will always be assigned 8 queues, which is fixed.